MicrosoftDocs/microsoft-365-docs/microsoft-365/topics/topic-experiences-get-ready.md

 Because topic cards and highlights can only appear on modern pages, update any pages you want to include in Topics from classic to modern.
 See [Modernize your classic SharePoint sites](/sharepoint/dev/transform/modernize-classic-sites).
 You can use the [SharePoint Modernization scanner](/sharepoint/dev/transform/modernize-scanner) to prepare your classic sites for modernization.

-If you have a lot of classic sites, prioritize high profile pages to convert to modern.
+If you have many classic sites, prioritize high profile pages to convert to modern.

 ## 4. Secure content appropriately

-When users interact with a topic card or a topic page, they may see different resources.
+When users interact with a topic card or a topic page, they might see different resources.
 This is because they have access to different files that are associated with the topic.
 If your underlying permissions are too strict, then the serendipitous aspects of information discovery through topics could be diminished.
 On the other hand, if they're too broad, then a topic could surface content to a user that you don't intend them to see.
 Good permissions management is critical here.
 And good permissions management is based on an ongoing partnership between administrators and content owners.
 While this might be an ongoing activity, there are some practical steps that you can take when preparing for topics:

 - Encourage site owners to review sharing and permissions.